Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Discussion

 Also, the presence of an out-of-plane magnetic field reduced the bias margins.
 This effect on loops containing nanocryotrons has been analyzed more rigorously by \cite{buzzi_nanocryotron_2023} and \cite{foster_superconducting_2023}.
 In general, nanocryotron-based circuits are more resistant to flux noise than SFQ architectures, mainly because the loops store several fluxons (on the order of 100) instead of one.
 The circulating current due to the geometric inductance of the loop is induced only when the magnetic field is ramped up.
 Therefore, it vanishes after the first hotspot is formed in the loop.
 On the other end, the Meissner effect could be the main cause of errors in nanocryotron circuits.
 The effect, combined with current crowding \cite{hortensius_critical-current_2012}, favors vortex penetration into the film, in the proximity of sharp edges of the nTron choke.
 The vortex penetration may generate undesired hotspots in the loops, thus bit errors.

 We designed the stages to have a tunable counting base.
 However, we could show tunability only up to base 6, and we observed a significant BER, particularly in the higher bases (BER = $10^{-3}$ at base 6, 5\,MHz).
 The range of possible $N$ might be enlarged by designing the nTron geometry to maximize critical-current suppression actuated by the gate to the channel.
 In fact, larger critical-current suppression would allow biasing the nTron at a lower $I_\text{b}$, thus increasing the number of allowable current levels in the loop.
-If tunability was not relevant to a particular application, the counter could be optimized for a single counting base, maximizing the bias margins and minimizing the circuit footprint.
+If tunability was not relevant to a particular application, the counter design could be optimized for a single counting base, maximizing the bias margins and minimizing the circuit footprint.
 For example, in base 2 the ratio between channel and gate widths could be decreased so that the bias current of each nTron would be as close as possible to the gate critical current of the next nTron.
 By doing so, the loop inductance, and hence the circuit footprint, could be reduced.
+Also to obtain better bias margins in base 6, the ratio between channel and gate widths would be decreased but the loop inductance would remain the same to allow more current levels in the loop.

 Broadening the bias margins is essential to making the system resistant to fabrication variations.
 In fact, different gate widths may require different $I_\text{b}$ for each nTron.
 If the margins are large enough all the nTrons can be biased with the same value, simplifying the structure.
 In this case, a single line with a resistive or inductive bias distribution tree could control the bias levels of the entire system \cite{kirichenko_zero_2011}.